AtenDesignGroup/cypress-mercury-editor/README.md

 ### `meSaveComponent`

+Saves the component form.
+Automatically handles both scenarios:
-Clicks the save button on an open add or edit component dialog.
+- **New components**: Clicks the save button to add the component to the page
+- **Existing components**: Waits for auto-save to complete when editing

 ```javascript
 cy.meSaveComponent();